-- F The chair leads the Board and is responsible for its overall effectiveness in directing the Company.
+- The chair leads the Board and is responsible for its overall effectiveness in directing the Company.
 They should demonstrate objective judgement throughout their tenure and promote a culture of openness and debate.
-In addition, the chair facilitates constructive Board relations and the effective contribution of all non-executive directors, and ensures that directors receive accurate, timely and clear information. - G The Board should include an appropriate combination of executive and non-executive (and, in particular, independent non-executive) directors, such that no one individual or small group of individuals dominates the Board's decision-making.
-There should be a clear division of responsibilities between the leadership of the Board and the executive leadership of the Company's business. - H The Board and its committees must be competent, well run, and have sufficient OO 4 independent membership, ensuring they can make high quality decisions that address diverse customer and stakeholder needs. - I Non-executive directors should have sufficient time to meet their Board responsibilities.
+In addition, the chair facilitates constructive Board relations and the effective contribution of all non-executive directors, and ensures that directors receive accurate, timely and clear information. - The Board should include an appropriate combination of executive and non-executive (and, in particular, independent non-executive) directors, such that no one individual or small group of individuals dominates the Board's decision-making.
+There should be a clear division of responsibilities between the leadership of the Board and the executive leadership of the Company's business. - H The Board and its committees must be competent, well run, and have sufficient independent OO 4 membership, ensuring they can make high quality decisions that address diverse customer and stakeholder needs. - Non-executive directors should have sufficient time to meet their Board responsibilities.
 They should provide constructive challenge, strategic guidance, offer specialist advice and hold management to account. - J The Board, supported by the company secretary, should ensure that it has the policies, processes, information, time and resources it needs in order to function effectively and efficiently.

 - 2.1 The chair must be independent of management and investors on appointment when assessed against the circumstances set out in Provision 2.3 and demonstrate objective judgement throughout their tenure.
 The roles of chair and chief executive must not be exercised by the same individual.
 The chief executive must not become chair of the Company.
-The chair should not remain in post beyond nine years from the date of their first appointment to the Board. - 2.2 There must be an explicit division of responsibilities between running the Board and OP 4.3 executive responsibility for running the business.
-The responsibilities of the chair, chief executive, senior independent director, Board and committees must be clear, set out in writing, agreed by the Board and made publicly available. - 2.3 The Board should identify in the AIR each non-executive director it considers to be independent.
-Circumstances which are likely to impair, or could appear to impair, independence include, but are not limited to, whether a non-executive director: - is or has been an employee of the Company or group within the last five years; - has, or has had within the last three years, a material business relationship with the Company, either directly or as a partner, shareholder, director or senior employee of a body that has such a relationship with the Company; - has received or receives additional remuneration from the Company apart from a director's fee, participates in the Company's performance-related pay scheme, or is a member of the Company's pension scheme; - has close family ties with any of the Company's advisers, directors or senior employees; - holds cross-directorships or has significant links with other directors through involvement in other companies or bodies.
+The chair should not remain in post beyond nine years from the date of their first appointment to the Board. - There must be an explicit division of responsibilities between running the Board and executive of the chair, chief executive, senior independent director, Board and committees must be clear, set out in writing, agreed by the Board and made publicly available. - 2.3 The Board should identify in the AIR each non-executive director it considers to be independent.
+Circumstances which are likely to impair, or could appear to impair, independence include, but are not limited to, whether a non-executive director: - is or has been an employee of the Company or group within the last five years; - has, or has had within the last three years, a material business relationship with the Company, either directly or as a partner, shareholder, director or senior employee of a body that has such a relationship with the Company; - has received or receives additional remuneration from the Company apart from a director's fee, participates in the Company's performance-related pay scheme, or is a member of the Company's pension scheme; - has close family ties with any of the Company's advisers, directors or senior employees;